CartoDB/documentation/app/content/spatial-extension-bq/overview.md

 ### Deployment options

-You can use the Spatial Extension calling the procedures directly from our projects, or install it on your own projects if your BigQuery datasets are [within a VPC](https://cloud.google.com/vpc-service-controls).
+You can use the Spatial Extension calling the procedures directly from our BigQuery projects, or install it on your own projects if your BigQuery datasets are [within a VPC](https://cloud.google.com/vpc-service-controls).

 We make the extension available in different projects for different locations.
-The following queries should return the version number for the Tiler module for each region.
+As an example, he following queries should return the version number for the Tiler module for each region.

 ```sql
 SELECT bqcarto.tiler.VERSION() -- US multi-region
 SELECT bqcartoeu.tiler.VERSION() -- EU multi-region
 ```

 Different types of capabilities belong to different modules of the Spatial Extension.
 Each of these modules is available on a different dataset.

-For example, all the tiling functions to process and visualize large datasets are inside the `tiler` dataset.
+For example, all the tiling functions to process and visualize large amounts of data are inside the `tiler` dataset.

 As we continue adding capabilities to the extension, we will release new modules organized in different datasets.

 ### Pricing and cost

-When you are using CARTO Spatial Extension you will incur in 2 different types of cost:
+When you are using CARTO Spatial Extension for BigQuery you will incur in 2 different types of cost:

 * BigQuery data processing: You will be charged for the amount of data processed.
 There are On-demand and Flat-rate options available.
 [Know more](https://cloud.google.com/bigquery/pricing)
 * CARTO Spatial Extension Processing: We will keep track of the amount of data processed using the extension and enforce different limits based on your account pricing plan.
 These limits range from 10GB for  Free accounts to _unlimited_ in the highest Enterprise tier.